 The most common treatment includes cortisone-type ointments, but continued use can cause irreversible thinning.
 Doctors prescribe light treatments and drugs that sensitize the skin to sunlight, but they can cause skin cancer, even the deadly melanoma, many years later.
 For severe psoriasis, doctors use drugs which must be carefully monitored.

-Dermal Therapy Alpha Hydroxy Lotion smoothes and softens through the combined moisturizing action of both urea and alpha-hydroxy acid (lactic acid).
-This effective lotion helps moisturize and exfoliate skin that has not been successfully treated by other products.
+Dermal Therapy smoothes and softens through the combined moisturizing action of both urea and alpha-hydroxy acid (lactic acid).
+This effective lotion helps moisturize skin that has not been successfully treated by other products.